escher-trace/escher-trace.github.io/docs/EditData.md

 # 7. Reorganize data
 This section of the documentation explains how to change how data files are organized in Escher-Trace.
-Specifically it contains walkthroughs of altering the order in which condition groups are presented in graphs, changing how samples are grouped together, as well as renaming condition groups.
+Specifically, it contains walkthroughs of altering the order in which condition groups are presented in graphs, changing how samples are grouped together, as well as renaming condition groups.

 ## 7.1 Reorder Conditions
-The order that condition groups appear in Escher-Trace graphs can be rearanged at any time by following the steps below.
+The order that condition groups appear in Escher-Trace graphs can be rearranged at any time by following the steps below.

 ### 7.1.0 Make Organize Conditions Pop-up Appear